Before the election, FBI Director James Comey was well respected, and more recently attacked, by both sides of the aisle.

 Excellent work by Ryan letting you hear an approximation of what they are removing from MP3 files when doing “lossy” compression.

 This is what the MP3 programmers deem unimportant in your music.
 You can play the video with it’s own … Read the rest

 How do you hear?

 Binaurally through the ears using mechanoreceptors in the form of tiny hairs called follicular receptors.
-Additional data is picked up by other mechanoreceptors … Read the rest
+Additional data is picked up by other mechanoreceptors throughout your skin including under every … Read the rest

 Stop listening to internet experts and listen to real experts.
 Here’s a panel of mastering engineers talking about quality sound and consumer trends.
 Interesting, informative and correct!